 - Represents clients in Hatch-Waxman and BPCIA litigations including in the BPCIA’s pre-litigation “patent dance.”

 - Advises clients regarding strategies for the BPCIA’s “patent dance.”

-- Won a jury trial in patent ownership dispute for an inventor of DNA-sequencing techniques accused of breaching his employee invention agreement.
+- Won a jury trial in a patent ownership dispute for an inventor of DNA-sequencing techniques accused of breaching his employee invention agreement.

 - Represented a biotechnology company in numerous patent litigation matters regarding its next-generation DNA sequencing technologies.

 - Represented an Internet design and consulting firm in a trademark infringement and breach of contract dispute resulting in a favorable settlement.

 - Defended a leading cable provider in numerous patent litigation matters regarding high-speed data, cable television, and VoIP technologies.